Kaymer leads Scott by two shots after 54 holes at Memorial

-(Reuters) - Two-times major champion Martin Kaymer surged into a two-stroke lead over Adam Scott after the third round at the Memorial tournament in Dublin, Ohio on Saturday.
+(Reuters) - Former world number one Martin Kaymer surged into a two-stroke lead over Adam Scott after the third round at the Memorial tournament in Dublin, Ohio on Saturday.

-Kaymer, without a win since his eight-shot victory at the 2014 U.S. Open, notched six birdies in a six-under-par 66 at Muirfield Village.
+Two-times major champion Kaymer, without a win since his eight-shot victory at the 2014 U.S. Open, notched six birdies in a flawless six-under-par 66 at Muirfield Village.

-The German signed for a 15-under 201 total with one round left.
+The German, who says his mind is uncluttered after all but quitting social media, signed for a 15-under 201 total with one round left.

+Scott, a fellow former number one, also continued a recent resurgence, the Australian matching Kaymer’s 66.

 Japan’s Hideki Matsuyama had the day’s best score, chipping in for birdie from lush rough at the last for a 64 that lifted him within four strokes of Kaymer.